XanaduAI/Xanadu-Quantum-Codebook/nodes/TUTORIAL.1.3/challengeDescription.md

 explicitly to the codercise number (e.g., Codercise T.2).

-If you think you've found an error in the contents or an issue with the autograder, please report this on our [Github page](https://github.com/XanaduAI/Xanedu-Quantum-Codebook) by creating a new issue.
+If you think you've found an error in the contents or an issue with the autograder, please report this on our [GitHub page](https://github.com/XanaduAI/Xanedu-Quantum-Codebook) by creating a new issue.

 ## Known issues